muratk3n/thirdwave/en/2017/08/production-gdp-globalization.md

 [Blog](http://www.enlightenmenteconomics.com/blog/index.php/2015/06/the-information-economy/)

-I very much enjoyed reading Cesar Hidalgo’s Why Information Grows: The evolution of order, from atoms to economies.
+I very much enjoyed reading Cesar Hidalgo’s *Why Information Grows:
+The evolution of order, from atoms to economies*.
 It’s a very original perspective on the process of secular economic growth, bringing together not only several strands of the economics literature – growth theory, institutional economics, social capital etc – but also